What makes LED lights flicker?

 Even though you don’t always see it, all mains-powered light sources flicker – whether incandescent, halogen, fluorescent or LED.

 In the UK, mains electricity is an alternating current (AC) supply, delivered at a frequency of 50 hertz.
-Which means that the electric current that powers your lights – any lights – switches backwards and forwards 50 times each second.
+Which means the electric current that powers your lights – any lights – switches backwards and forwards 50 times each second.

 This isn’t true.
 All mains-powered light sources flicker, all the time.

-So if all lights flicker, why do some people think flickering LEDs are a problem?
+But if all lights flicker, why do some people think flickering LEDs are a problem?

 Keeping an eye on your LEDs – how a high-quality LED power supply can solve LED flicker